 The complete Galileo constellation will comprise satellites spread evenly around three orbital planes at an altitude of 23222 km and inclined at an angle of 56 degrees to the equator.
 Each satellite will take about 14 hours to orbit the Earth.
-Two satellites in each plane will be a spare, on stand-by should any operational satellite fail.
+The constellation may be complemented by Galileo auxiliary satellites, which occupy orbital slots that are not part of the baseline constellation and are not defined a priori.
+Auxiliary satellites that are in the baseline orbital planes may be repositioned to any given nominal slot within each orbital plane, depending on maintenance or service evolution needs.
 For more information about orbital parameters, please visit the Orbital and Technical Parameters section.

 From most locations, six to eight satellites will always be visible, allowing positions and timing to be determined very accurately to within a few centimetres.
 Interoperability with the US system of GPS satellites will only increase the reliability of Galileo services.

 The first two operational Galileo satellites GSAT0101 and GSAT0102 were launched from Europe's Spaceport in French Guiana in October 2011.
 The second pair, GSAT0103 and GSAT0104, was launched in October 2012.

 Once the In-Orbit Validation (IOV) phase was completed, the remaining satellites are being placed in orbit at regular intervals to reach Full Operational Capability (FOC).

 The Galileo IOV satellite

 |Size with solar wings stowed||3.02 x 1.58 x 1.59 m|

 |Size with solar wings deployed||2.74 x 14.5 x 1.59 m|

 |Design life||more than 12 years|